-Chapter 299, Laws of 2018 Section 207 (1)(g) requires the report on maintenance of effort and work participation rate tracking for TANF include the following details:
+Chapter 415, Laws of 2019 Section 205(1) (h) requires the report on maintenance of effort and work participation rate tracking for TANF include the following details:

 - 1. An overview of federal rules related to maintenance of effort, excess maintenance of effort, participation rates for TANF, and the child care development fund as it pertains to maintenance of effort and participation rates; - 2.
 Countable maintenance of effort and excess maintenance of effort, by source, provided for the previous federal fiscal year; - 3.
 Countable maintenance of effort and excess maintenance of effort, by source, for the current fiscal year, including changes in countable maintenance of effort from the previous year; - 4.
 The status of reportable federal participation rate requirements, including any impact of excess maintenance of effort on participation targets; - 5.
-Potential new sources of maintenance of effort and progress to obtain additional maintenance of effort; and - 6.
-A two-year projection for meeting federal block grant and contingency fund1 maintenance of effort, participation targets, and future reportable federal participation rate requirements.
+Potential new sources of maintenance of effort and progress to obtain additional maintenance of effort; - 6.
+A two-year projection for meeting federal block grant and contingency fund maintenance of effort, participation targets, and future reportable federal participation rate requirements; and

-1Contingency Funds for State Welfare Programs are additional Federal funds available to States, at their request, when unfavorable economic conditions exist.
-They are considered provisional payments, according to section 403(b)(3)(A) of the Social Security Act.
-Unfavorable economic conditions are determined based on calculations using a State's unemployment rate, or calculations using a State's SNAP caseload.
+&lt;sup>1Contingency Funds for State Welfare Programs are additional Federal funds available to States, at their request, when unfavorable economic conditions exist.
+They are considered provisional payments, according to section 403(b) (3) (A) of the Social Security Act.
+Unfavorable economic conditions are determined based on calculations using a State's unemployment rate, or calculations using a State's SNAP caseload